amegan/jquery-flip/README.md

       $("#flipRoot").flip();
     });

-option object can be passed to the flip() method like below.
+option object can be passed to the flip() method.
 Available options are described later.

     $(document).ready(function() {
       $("#flipRoot").flip({